 NOTE: The battery stops charging if the temperature is too high or the battery voltage is too high.
 BIOS provides a smart battery refreshing function.
+If the battery calibration process fails, stop charging and contact an authorized service center.

 WARNING!
 Do not leave the battery pack discharged.
 The battery pack will discharge over time.
-If not using a battery pack, it must continued to be charged every three months or else it may fail to charge in the future.
+If not using a battery pack, it must continued to be charged every three months to extend recovery capacity or else it may fail to charge in the future.